Getting Started

 INFO Publishing OrderPlaced, OrderId = 9b16a5ce

-As shown in the log, the Sales endpoint then publishes an OrderPlaced event, which will be received by the Billing endpoint.
-In the Billing endpoint window we see:
+As shown, when the Sales endpoint receives an PlaceOrder command, it publishes an OrderPlaced event, which will be received by the Billing endpoint.
+In the Billing endpoint window you will see:

 INFO Billing has received OrderPlaced, OrderId = 9b16a5ce